Skip to content

 To begin a test, navigate to the application you intend to test by clicking on the application name in the sidebar menu of the Arpio console.
 Once on the application landing page, click the “Test” button in the upper righthand corner.

-Choose Applications To Test
+Choose Applications to Test

 Select the applications you’d like to test.